nyanmisaka/JavascriptSubtitlesOctopus/README.md

 - `maxRenderHeight`: The maximum rendering height of the subtitles canvas.
                      Beyond this subtitles will be upscaled by the browser.
                      (Default: `0` - no limit)
+- `dropAllAnimations`: Remove all animation tags, such as karaoke, move, fade, etc.
+                       (Default: `false`)
+- `renderAhead`: How many MiB (approximate) of subtitles to render ahead and store.
+                 (Default: `0` - don't render ahead)
+- `resizeVariation`: The resize threshold at which the cache of pre-rendered events is cleared.
+                     (Default: `0.2`)

 ### Rendering Modes
 #### JS Blending